$190,829Average Value$133Average Price per Sq Ft14Homes For Sale

 an experienced agent in this area.

-On average, homes in Rhinelander, WI sell after 45 days on the market compared to the national average of 52 days.
-The median sale price for homes in Rhinelander, WI over the last 12 months is $225,500, down 22% from the median home sale price over the previous 12 months.
+On average, homes in Rhinelander, WI sell after 69 days on the market compared to the national average of 54 days.
+The median sale price for homes in Rhinelander, WI over the last 12 months is $185,000, up 6% from the median home sale price over the previous 12 months.

 DRISCOLL ROAD ESTATES is located at 3572 Driscoll Road RHINELANDER, WI and is managed by Premier Real Estate Management L.L.C., a reputable property management company with verified listings on RENTCafe.
 DRISCOLL ROAD ESTATES offers 2 bedroom apartments ranging in size from 1075 to 1144 sq.ft.
 Amenities include Air Conditioner, Garage, High Ceilings, Microwave, On-Site Maintenance and more.
 This

 When you call Davenport Street Estates home, youll find yourself in a quiet setting enhanced with a variety of unique amenities.
-Our community offers one, two and three bedroom floor plans spaciously designed with comfort in mind.
-The professional, on-site management staff will assist you in meeting all of your needs.
+Our community offers 3 different two-bedroom floor plans spaciously designed with comfort in mind.
+This brand new property completed in 2026, offers attached garages, in-unit washer/dryers, and fireplaces in select units.
+Our professional, on-site management staff

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.